Women’s Health Physiotherapy

 In some (but not all) cases, the physical examination of your issue may require internal vaginal assessment, to ensure accurate diagnosis and appropriate treatment planning, individualized for your specific problem.

-Kelly Parbery (Women’s Health Coordinator):
+Kelly Parbery (Main treating therapist/ Zetland/ Women’s Health Coordinator):

+Working as a team, Kelly Parbery overseas and coordinates the women’s health program at Mediphysio.
 Kelly Parbery is an experienced Senior Physiotherapist and is the Manager of Mediphysio.
 Kelly graduated from The University of Sydney in 2010 and since then has gained extensive experience by working in private practice, public hospital outpatient settings and within sporting clubs.

 She is an expert in the assessment and management of acute and chronic musculoskeletal conditions and is trained in the assessment of pelvic floor disorders and ante-natal and post-natal assessments.
 Kelly has completed further studies into women’s and pelvic health physiotherapy, priding herself on creating individualised treatment plans for women at any stage of their lives.
 She believes in a holistic approach to health, which focuses on a combination of manual therapy, exercise therapy and comprehensive education.